Pathfinders (TV series)

 Pathfinders (1972–1973, aka The Pathfinders) is an ITV drama set in the Second World War, telling the story of the fictitious Royal Air Force 192 Pathfinder squadron.
-The Pathfinders were specialised RAF squadrons that marked targets for the RAF's heavy bombers.
+The Pathfinders were specialised RAF squadrons that marked targets for RAF Bomber Command.

 The series used radio controlled Avro Lancaster models for the flying scenes.
 The technical adviser for the series was Group Captain Hamish Mahaddie.
 The music was by Malcolm Lockyer.

+Premise

+A new squadron is formed with hand-picked, volunteer crews to rectify the highly inaccurate bombing of the Royal Air Force: 95% of all bombs are more than 10 mi away from the target, according to Wing Commander MacPhearson.
+They are supposed to receive three weeks training and evaluation, but are instead given their first mission for that night by naysayers eager to discredit the concept.